elitewebmaster/Create-Image-Thumbnail/README.md

 # Create Image Thumbnail

-Create Image Thumbnail using AWS Lambda.
+Create Image Thumbnail using AWS Lambda and upload to AWS S3.

 ## Authors